Egor4ik325/anyberry/README.md

 - POST `/cart/<berry_id>/` should add berry to the cart.
 - DELETE `/cart/` should clear all cart berries.
 - DELETE `/cart/<berry_id>/` should destroy berry in the cart.

+Authenticated users should be presented with the cart icon on the header.
+In which all cart-added berries will be rendered.
+The users can add any berry to the cart by clicking the button.
+Users also can remove berries from the cart or clear the whole cart.
+Users should see whether the berry is added to the cart or not (via berries API).

+- add berry button on the berry page
+- remove berry button on the berry page
+- shopping cart page
+- clear shopping cart on the cart page

 ### Project goals